skbormann/stata-tools/sgpv/README.md

 * The displayed results could be labeled better and explain more but for now they are the same as in the original R-code.

 ### sgpv
+* Make error messages more descriptive and give hints how resolve the problems.
+* display the equation for multi equation commands e.g. sqreg, ivreg, heckman, etc. (done in general, but not tested for all scenarios)
 * support for more commands which do not report their results in a matrix named "r(table)".
 * Make results exportable or change the command to an e-class command to allow processing in commands like esttab or estpost from Ben Jann
 * Make matrix parsing more flexible and rely on the names of the rows for identifiying the necessary numbers; allow calculations for more than one stored estimate